-Family support services1 and other means of supporting families should be available to all families to strengthen families' capacities to support family members with intellectual and/or developmental disabilities2 (I/DD) in achieving equal opportunity, independent living, full participation, and economic self-sufficiency.
+Family support services1 and other means of supporting families across the lifespan should be available to all families to strengthen their capacities to support family members with intellectual and/or developmental disabilities2 (IDD) in achieving equal opportunity, independent living, full participation, and economic self-sufficiency.
+Family caregivers include, but are not limited to, parents (including those with IDD themselves), adoptive parents, foster parents, siblings, uncles, aunts, cousins, grandparents, grandchildren, and individuals who are in spousal-equivalent relationships.